andrewheiss/ath-pelican/content/pages/uses.md

 ---
 Title: Uses
-Date: 2019-06-08
+Date: 2019-08-21
 Slug: uses
 Description: Andrew Heiss is working on a bunch of exciting and groundbreaking projects
 ---

 People often ask me what programs I use for my writing and design.
 In truth, my workflow tends to look like [this](https://xkcd.com/1579/) or [this](https://xkcd.com/1172/), but here's a more detailed list of all the interconnected programs I use.

 I try to keep this updated fairly regularly.
-As of June 8, 2019 this is what I'm using:
+As of August 21, 2019 this is what I'm using:

 # Writing